kephin/Git_Learning-git/branching_and_merging.md

 # will merge the name of the source branch into my current branch
 $ git merge newFeature
 ```

-:mag: After the merge, the newFeature branch is no longer needed, so we can delete it by
+After the merge, the newFeature branch is no longer needed, so we can delete it by

 ```bash
 $ git branch -d newFeature